AlphaGo versus Lee Sedol: Summary

+^note 1: For Game Five, under the official rules, it was intended that the colour assignments would be done at random.
+However, during the press conference after the fourth match, Lee requested "... since I won with white, I really do hope that in the fifth match I could win with black because winning with black is much more valuable."
+Hassabis agreed to allow Sedol to play with black.

 Game 1

 AlphaGo (white) won the first game.
 Lee appeared to be in control throughout the match, but AlphaGo gained the advantage in the final 20 minutes, and Lee resigned.
 Lee stated afterwards that he had made a critical error at the beginning of the match; he said that the computer's strategy in the early part of the game was "excellent" and that the AI had made one unusual move that no human Go player would have made.
 David Ormerod, commenting on the game at Go Game Guru, described Lee's seventh stone as "a strange move to test AlphaGo's strength in the opening", characterising the move as a mistake and AlphaGo's response as "accurate and efficient".
 He described AlphaGo's position as favourable in the first part of the game, considering that Lee started to come back with move 81 before making "questionable" moves at 119 and 123, followed by a "losing" move at 129.
 Professional Go player Cho Hanseung commented that AlphaGo's game had greatly improved from when it beat Fan Hui in October 2015.
 Michael Redmond described the computer's game as being more aggressive than against Fan.

 According to 9-dan Go grandmaster Kim Seong-ryong, Lee seemed stunned by AlphaGo's strong play on the 102nd stone.
 After watching AlphaGo make the game's 102nd move, Lee mulled over his options for more than 10 minutes.